yuvallanger/matplotlib/doc/faq/howto_faq.rst

 connecting
 (:meth:`matplotlib.backend_bases.FigureCanvasBase.mpl_connect`) to the
 "on_draw" signal (:class:`~matplotlib.backend_bases.DrawEvent`) and
-get the window extent there, and then do something with it, eg move the left of the canvas over; see :ref:`event-handling-tutorial`.
+get the window extent there, and then do something with it, e.g. move the left of the canvas over; see :ref:`event-handling-tutorial`.

 Here is an example that gets a bounding box in relative figure coordinates